Accessing Connect Care

 All Connect Care access happens via AHS's unified access portal (UAP), which uses Citrix Workspace.
 The UAP address is easy to remember.
 Either of the following work both inside or outside AHS networks (also via the "CIS" button below).

-Subsections explain how to register for UAP, remote access FOBs, and Connect Care Hyperspace.
+Subsections explain how to register for UAP, remote access FOBs and Connect Care Hyperspace, as well as how to assure the right Hyperspace experience.